farao-community/farao-community.github.io/pages/docs/castor/rao-steps.md

 The automaton perimeter is not designed to optimise automatic remedial actions, but to simulate their use.
 Indeed, in real life, automatons are build to detect specific outages and to react automatically to them by applying a remedial action defined by pre-configured settings.
 In FARAO, this simulation is carried out in two stages:

-1. First, all automatic network remedial actions (topological actions, injection set-points, PST set-points, switch pairs) are applied directly on the network
+1. First, all automatic network remedial actions (topological actions, injection set-points, PST set-points, switch pairs) are applied directly on the network;

 2. Then, automatic range actions (PST and HVDC) are applied one by one until all CNECs are secure.
-During the iteravtive application process, if a CNEC is overloaded, a sensitivity computation is performed to determine which set-point to apply.
+During the iterative application process, if a CNEC is overloaded, a sensitivity computation is performed to determine which set-point to apply.

+All range ARAs cannot be applied directly because their respective set-points have to be calculated in the first place (unlike network ARAs for which the set-points are imposed).

 The speed of the remedial actions determines the order in which they are applied.
 When applying the automatic range actions, these range actions are sorted from the fastest to the slowest.
 In the case of aligned range actions, they are simulated simultaneously.

+As soon as all CNECs are secure, the iterative application of range ARAs is stopped which means that all defined range ARAs may not be applied at the end of the process

-The optimal set-point value is computed using the sensitivity computations result $$\sigma$$ with the formula
+The optimal set-point value is computed using the sensitivity computations result $$\sigma$$ with the formula:

 $$\hbox{currentSetpoint } + \hbox{sign}(\hbox{cnecFlow}) \times \frac{\min(0, \hbox{cnecMargin})}{\sigma}$$